cheongfish/Airflow-On-Kind/README.md

 ``Once the webserver is up and running, you can access the Airflow UI and expect to see a screen similar to the one below.``
 ![WebServer](image.png)

+## 🔬 What's Next?
+With this local Airflow-on-Kind setup, you can

+- Quickly iterate on DAG development
+- Debug tasks in an isolated environment
+- Explore Helm-based Airflow configurations

+Feel free to fork, extend, or automate this further.
+Contributions, feedback, and questions are all welcome!

+---
 # Refernece
 * https://velog.io/@sophi_e/Airflow-%EA%B8%B0%EC%B4%88-%EA%B0%9C%EB%85%90-%EB%B0%8F-%EC%9E%A5%EB%8B%A8%EC%A0%90
 * https://lsjsj92.tistory.com/631